Skip to Section Subnavigation Skip to Page Content

-Andover and Lahser will combine in the fall of 2013 to become Bloomfield Hills High School.
-The new/renovated BHHS is set to open in the fall of 2015.
+Andover and Lahser were combined in the fall of 2013 to become Bloomfield Hills High School.
+The new/renovated BHHS campus is set to open in the fall of 2015.

 We are proud to offer a comprehensive curriculum to students in preschool through twelfth grade.
 Discover the incredible opportunities we provide each learner.

 We are pleased to provide personal tours, enabling you to visit schools when it is most convenient.
 We look forward to meeting you and your children!

 We are unable to count the reasons why people love Bloomfield!
 Learn just some of the reasons families move to our neighborhoods and send their children to our schools.

 Bloomfield Hills Schools generally holds Board meetings on the first and third Thursday of each month, beginning at 7 p.m.
 For additional meeting information, click here.

 If you weren't able to make a Board meeting, or were present and would like to review what happened, read the meeting minutes here.

 Did you know that full-time employees can enroll their children at BHS free-of-charge?
 Click here to view employment opportunities at Michigan's finest school district.

 From our exceptional D/HH program, to Wing Lake Developmental Center's warm and welcoming environment, BHS is proud of the myriad of services we offer special education students.

 Thank you for joining us at the Celebrating Lahser & Andover, the end of an era!
 Friends and teachers reunited and walked through their school one last time!